medricr/the_shifting_dark/The_Shifting_Dark.md

 - The case around the corpses neck contains another crew photo, this one not defaced.
 It also contains a hastily scribbled note; the only legible part of which reads "god damn them all, I was told".
 The rest is cut off.

 ### _Upon entering the Cryo Chamber for the first time:_
 > The door to the Cryo Chamber has been welded shut from the inside.
 Upon breaking through, you see that there is a single survivor in the Cryo Chamber.
-A young woman, who looks no more than 25.
-Her curly black hair falls down over her shoulders, and touched the revolver across her chest, the hammer thumbed back and ready to fire.
+A young crew member, who looks no more than 25. their curly black hair falls down over their shoulders, and touches the revolver across their chest, the hammer thumbed back and ready to fire.

 **Notes:**
 - Upon unfreezing (which will take 1d10 hours and a Medical Check), she will panic, and attack a random player.
 If she can be subdued, she will answer any questions the players have to the best of her ability.
 She will beg to be taken off of the ship, and insist that the players destroy the Hekate as soon as possible, black box be damned. **She is infected**

+- The crew member has the **Security Keycard** in her possession.

 ## _2.4: Win / Fail Conditions:_
 The players can "win" the scenario by: